MudasirSherwani/OOP-School-Library/README.md

 <!-- PROJECT DESCRIPTION -->
 # 📖 About the Project <a name="about-project"></a>
 ## Add Person, Student and Teacher classes.
->In this project, I have build school library app.
+> In this project, I have build school library app.
 In this initial step, I have implemented the classes to represent students and teachers.

 ## Decorate a Class.
-In this section of project i have used the Decorator design pattern to correct the names of person.
+> In this section of project i have used the Decorator design pattern to correct the names of person.

+## Set Up Associations
+> In this section of  project, I have finished creation of the remaining classes for our school library and create the associations between them.

 ## 🛠 Built With <a name="built-with"></a>